manjunathc/udacity-driveless-car-program/p1-find-lane-lines/writeup_template.md

-#**Finding Lane Lines on the Road**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

 [//]: # (Image References)